sigstore/docs/content/en/cosign/verify.md

 ```
 $ cosign verify <image URI> --certificate-identity=name@example.com
                             --certificate-oidc-issuer=https://accounts.example.com

 ```

+The oidc-issuer for Google is https://accounts.google.com, Microsoft is https://login.microsoftonline.com, and GitHub is https://github.com/login/oauth.

 The following example verifies the signature on file.txt from user name@example.com issued by accounts@example.com.
 It uses a provided bundle cosign.bundle that contains the certificate and signature.

 ```